Bachelor of Science in Pharmacy (BScPharm) - University of Alberta, 1988

 having heard it is not as good as having seen it;

 having seen it is not as good as knowing it;

 knowing it is not as good as putting it into practice.”

 At the heart of my teaching philosophy is creating an effective learning environment in the classroom and in the clinical setting.
 The learning environment is critical in making students feel comfortable with applying knowledge and participating in the learning process.
 I strive to create an environment that is conducive to learning and motivating to students.
 I believe the environment is set by displaying passion in what you teach, being committed to the students’ progress and showing that you care about their learning.

-My main areas of teaching is in the areas of Women's Health (ie hormonal contraception, menopause, menstrual related disorders, Endometriosis, PCOS, etc), Osteoporosis as well as Gastrointestinal Diseases (ie IBS, IBD etc).
-I teach and coordinate a course on Women's and Men's Health which is offered in the winter term of 3rd year and a course on Gastrointestinal Diseases which is offered in the fall term of 2nd year.
+My main areas of teaching is in the areas of Sexual and Reproductive Health (including hormonal contraception, menopause, menstrual related disorders, Endometriosis, PCOS, etc), Osteoporosis as well as Gastrointestinal Diseases (ie IBS, IBD etc).
+I am the lead instructor for a course on Sexual and Reproductive Health and Musculoskeletal Diseases in the 3rd year of the PharmD program.

-Students will develop fundamental knowledge in the areas of reproductive and sexual health, as well as musculoskeletal/joint conditions and will apply therapeutic and pharmaceutical science knowledge to various patient care scenarios, with increasing complexity.
+Students will develop fundamental knowledge in the areas of sexual and reproductive health, as well as musculoskeletal / joint conditions and will apply therapeutic and pharmaceutical science knowledge to various patient care scenarios, with increasing complexity.
 Students will further develop their critical thinking and self-directed learning skills, along with their breadth and depth of therapeutic knowledge, as they incorporate principles of evidence-based therapeutic decision making within the patient care process framework.
-(Restricted to Pharmacy students.)Fall Term 2020
+(Restricted to Pharmacy students.)Fall Term 2021